| Description | Order # | DISCONTINUED |

 Article from Video Librarian: Rating *** 3 Stars - Good (Out of a 4 star system) "Anyone

-dreams of becoming a member
+who dreams of becoming a

-of the chorus line in a
+member of the chorus line

-or even appearing in a local
+in a Broadway show - or even appearing in a local

 mounting - might benefit